usmansbk/sequelize-graphql-auth-service/README.md

 }
 ```

+## Error handling

+We use ["wrapping exceptions"](https://javascript.info/custom-errors#wrapping-exceptions) technique to handle errors.
+This allows us to take full control of the kind of errors we return, and easily translate them before sending to the end-users.

 ## Coding standard

 We use Eslint AirBnB coding guidelines and import alias.
 All aliases are prefixed with a `~`.
 To add a new alias, update the `jsconfig.json`, `.eslintrc.js`, and `babel.config.json` files.
 We also make use of Husky precommit hook to enforce standard.